probillals/chat_system/README.md

 # chat_system
-This is a dynamic Chat platform that is used by any webpage
+This is a dynamic Chat platform made by PHP and ajax that is used by any webpage

 At first you have to set your database connection.